-- 2.1 The Company is an investment company with variable capital for the purposes of the Act. - 2.2 The Company is a Non-UCITS retail scheme, being a category of authorised scheme for the purposes of COLL 1.2.1R.
-The Company is a UK AIF for the purposes of the UK AIFM regime. - 2.3 The Company was authorised by the Financial Services Authority pursuant to an order dated 18 May 2010 and was launched on 8 June 2010.
-The Company registration number is IC000815) and the FCA product reference number of the Company is 516522. - 2.4 The Financial Services Authority was superseded by the FCA and the Prudential Regulation Authority. - 2.5 The base currency of the Company is pounds sterling. - 2.6 The minimum share capital of the Company is £1,000,000 and the maximum share capital is £500,000,000. - 2.7 The head office of the Company is at Exchange Building, St John's Street, Chichester, West Sussex, PO19 1UP.
-This is the address in the UK for service on the Company of notices or other documents required or authorised to be served on it. - 2.8 The Company is a collective investment scheme in which each investor's funds are pooled with all other investors' funds.
-The ACD takes reasonable steps to ensure that each investment transaction carried out within the Company is suitable for the Company, having regard to the investment objective and policy of the Company.
-This Prospectus is intended to provide information to potential investors about the Company. - 2.9 Historical performance figures for the Company are set out in Appendix B. - 2.10 Shareholders are not liable for the debts of the Company. - 2.11 The Company has unlimited duration and will continue in existence until wound up in accordance with the Rules. - 2.12 The Company may be wound up under chapter 7.3 of COLL or as an unregistered company under Part V of the Insolvency Act 1986.
-Winding up of the Company under COLL is only permitted if (a) effect has been given, under regulation 21 of the OEIC Regulations, to proposals to wind up the Company affairs; and (b) a statement has been prepared and delivered to the FCA under COLL 7.3.5 prior to the satisfaction of the condition under (a). - 2.12.1 Subject to the above, the Company will be wound up under COLL:
+- 2.1 The Company is an investment company with variable capital for the purposes of the Act. - 2.2 The Company was authorised by the FCA pursuant to an authorisation order dated 23 April 2019 and was launched on 26 March 2021.
+The Company registration number is IC010994 and its product reference number is 840603. - 2.3 The base currency of the Company is pounds sterling. - 2.4 The minimum share capital of the Company is £1 (one pound sterling) and the maximum share capital is £1,000,000,000 (one billion pounds sterling). - 2.5 The head office of the Company is at Exchange Building, St John's Street, Chichester, West Sussex, PO19 1UP.
+This is the address in the UK for service on the Company of notices or other documents required or authorised to be served on it. - 2.6 Historical performance figures for the Company are set out in Appendix F. - 2.7 Shareholders are not liable for the debts of the Company. - 2.8 The Company has unlimited duration and will continue until wound up in accordance with the Rules. - 2.9 It is not intended that the Company will be marketed outside the UK.

+2.10 Winding up the Company

+2.10.1 The Company may be wound up under chapter 7.3 of COLL or as an unregistered company under Part V of the Insolvency Act 1986.
+Winding up of the Company under COLL is only permitted when (a) effect under regulation 21 of the OEIC Regulations, to proposals to wind up the Company, may be given and (b) a statement has been prepared and delivered to the FCA under COLL 7.3.5 R, prior to satisfaction of condition